 - 1. Prior to representing a child, at a minimum, an attorney should receive training or be knowledgeable in the following areas: - a.
-Information about relevant federal and state statutes, court decisions and rules of court, including but not limited to: - i.
-Florida Rules of Juvenile Procedure; - ii.
-Chapter 985 of the Florida Statutes; - iii.
-Florida statutes defining criminal offenses; - iv.
+Information about relevant federal and state statutes, court decisions and the Florida court rules, including but not limited to: - i.
+Rules of Juvenile Procedure:

+- ii.
+Florida Chapter 985; - iii.
+Florida statutory chapters defining criminal offenses; - iv.
 Constitutional criminal procedure; and - v.
-Chapter 90 of the Florida Statutes, the Florida Evidence Code. - b.
+Florida Rules of Evidence: - b.
 Overview of the court process and key personnel in the delinquency process including the practices of the specific judge before whom a case is pending; - c.
 Placement options for detention and disposition; - d.
 Trial and appellate advocacy; - e.
 Ethical obligations for child representation including these guidelines for representation and the special role played in Unified Family Courts; and - f.
 Child development, needs, and abilities. - 2.
 An attorney representing children should annually complete four hours of Continuing Legal Education relevant to the representation of children.

-Additional legal education may include, but is not limited to: - a.
+Additional legal education may include, but is not limited to:

+- a.
 Adolescent mental health diagnoses and treatment including the use of psychotropic medications; - b.
 How to read a psychological or psychiatric evaluation and how to use these in motions including but not limited to those involving issues of consent and competency relating to Miranda, search and waivers; - c.
 Normal childhood development (including brain development), developmental delays and mental retardation; - d.
 Information on the multidisciplinary input required in child-related cases, including information on local experts who can provide consultation and testimony; - e.
 Information on educational rights including special educational rights and services and how to access and interpret school records and how to use them in motions including but not limited to those related to consent and competency issues; - f.
-IDEA and manifestation defense; - g.
-School suspension and expulsion procedures; - h.
-Communication with children skills; - i.
-Information gathering and investigative techniques;
+Individuals with Disabilities Education Act and manifestation defenses: - q.
+School suspension and expulsion procedures: - h.
+Communication with children skills: - i.
+Information gathering and investigative techniques; - j.

-- j.
 Use and application of the current assessment tool(s) used in your jurisdiction and possible challenges that can be used to protect the child clients; - k.
 Immigration issues regarding children; - I. Gang involvement and activity; - m.
-Factors leading children to delinquent behavior, signs of abuse and/or neglect, and issues pertaining to status offenses; and - n.
+Factors leading children to delinquent behavior, signs of abuse and/or neglect, and issues pertaining to status offenses; and n.
 Information on religious background and racial and ethnic heritage, and sensitivity to issues of cultural and socio-economic diversity.